dart-lang/site-www/src/tools/dartpad/troubleshoot.md

 ## Code doesn't work outside DartPad

-If code from DartPad does not run as expected in other environments, check the following:
+If you copy code from DartPad into another environment, the code might not run.
+Here are some possible causes and fixes:

 * If you're creating a web app, make sure you have the proper project setup.
   For example, the `HTML` tab doesn't show all the necessary markup to run Dart code.
-  To learn about connecting Dart code to the web, see [HTML and Dart connections][] or to get started creating web apps with Dart, see [Get started: Web apps](/tutorials/web/get-started).
+  To learn about connecting Dart code to the web, see [HTML and Dart connections][].
+  To get started creating web apps with Dart, see [Get started: Web apps](/tutorials/web/get-started).

-* If Dart cannot find an imported library, make sure you have added all necessary package dependencies.
+* If Dart can't find an imported library, make sure you've added all necessary package dependencies.
-  DartPad includes many built-in packages by default, but your own projects must explicitly specify used dependencies.
+  DartPad includes many built-in packages by default, but your own project must explicitly list the packages that it depends on.
   To learn more about adding package dependencies, see the documentation for [`dart pub add`](/tools/pub/cmd/pub-add).

-* If the code has other compilation errors, check to see you are using the latest stable version of the Dart SDK.
+* If the code has other compilation errors, make sure you're using the latest stable version of the Dart SDK.
   DartPad and embedded samples
-  generally use the latest stable release of the SDK, and older versions may be missing necessary language or library features.
+  generally use the latest stable release of the SDK, and older versions might be missing necessary language or library features.
   To learn how to update the Dart SDK, see [Get the Dart SDK](/get-dart).